-As of the date of this Prospectus (and after consummation of the Reorganization), the authorized capital stock of the Company consists of 500,000,000 shares of Class A Common Stock, par value \$.001 per share and 100,000,000 shares of Class B Common Stock, par value \$.001 per share, and 25,000,000 shares of Preferred Stock, par value \$.001 per share ("Preferred Stock").
-Upon completion of the Offerings, the Company will have 10,350,000 shares of Class A Common Stock issued and outstanding.
-This number includes (i) 9,100,000 shares of Class A Common Stock to be sold in the Offerings and (ii) 1,250,000 shares of Class B Common Stock converted into Class A Common Stock prior to the Offerings and contributed by the Existing Stockholders to NSI and its affiliates (other than the Company) for issuance to employees of NSI and its affiliates (other than the Company) as employee stock bonus awards and excludes (a) 1,605,000 shares of Class B Common Stock converted into Class A Common Stock prior to the Offerings and contributed by the Existing Stockholders to the Company and held by the Company in reserve as treasury shares for issuance upon the exercise of the Distributor Options, (b) 253,000 shares of Class A Common Stock subject to a stock option which has been granted to an executive officer of the Company and (c) 109,000 shares reserved for issuance by the Company to its employees as employee stock bonus awards.
-In addition, upon completion of the Offerings, the Company will have 73,059,500 shares of Class B Common Stock issued and outstanding, all of which are held of record by the Existing Stockholders.
+As of the date of this Prospectus, the authorized capital stock of the Company consists of 500,000,000 shares of Class A Common Stock, par value \$.001 per share, and 100,000,000 shares of Class B Common Stock, par value \$.001 per share, and 25,000,000 shares of Preferred Stock, par value \$.001 per share ("Preferred Stock").
+Upon completion of the Rule 415 Offerings, assuming the exercise by distributors of all the 1,605,000 Distributor Options, the Company will have 13,429,000 shares of Class A Common Stock issued and outstanding.
+This number includes (i) 10,465,000 shares of Class A Common Stock sold in the Offerings and (ii) 2,964,000 shares of Class A Common Stock issued and sold in the Rule 415 Offerings, and excludes (a) 3,891,000 shares of Class A Common Stock reserved for issuance pursuant to the 1996 Stock Incentive Plan and (b) 250,825 shares of Class A Common Stock subject to a stock option which was granted to an executive officer of the Company.
+In addition, upon completion of the Rule 415 Offerings, the Company will have 71,696,675 shares of Class B Common Stock issued and outstanding, all of which are held of record by the Existing Stockholders.
 Of the authorized shares of Preferred Stock, no shares of Preferred Stock are outstanding.
 The following description is a summary and is subject to and qualified in its entirety by reference to the provisions of the Company's Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") filed as an exhibit to the Registration Statement of which this Prospectus forms a part.